Has your dog developed an itchy sore on their head, tail, or leg? There’s a chance your dog might have a hot spot.

 How do I prevent my dog from getting hot spots in the future?

 If you’ve made it this far in the blog post, then you probably have a good idea of how to prevent hot spots on dogs.

 After your dog goes swimming, gets bathed or gets wet in the rain, you should dry them off as soon as possible.
 With my labrador’s thick fur, I focus on thoroughly drying the neck and ears.

 After outdoor activities or swimming, you should inspect your dog’s body to look for ticks, scrapes, burrs or anything else that could turn into something your dog itches or causes excessive licking.

 You can do this by simply petting your dog, paying special attention to areas where their fur is really thick.

 While you’re inspecting your dog, you might as well brush them, too.
 Regular grooming can help prevent hot spots.

-Since Lucy is prone to hot spots around her neck and collar area, I also clean our collars on a regular basis.
+While hot spots can occur anywhere on your lab’s body, Lucy is prone to hot spots around her neck and collar area.
+So I clean our collars on a regular basis.
 I prefer to handwash our collars, you can get a tutorial on that in this post.

 Did you find this post helpful?
 Consider sharing it with a friend or saving it to Pinterest!